danehale0612/refactoringDustinsBaseballApp/README.md

 Dane:

--added NO Ties for 8 teams (working still on getting something in place for less than 8 teams) -fixed validation for entering a new team
+-added NO Ties for 8 teams (working still on getting something in place for less than 8 teams)

+-fixed validation for entering a new team

 -worked with Zach on trying to have the scores refresh automatically with out doing a page refresh

+-Added Zach's code (It is commented on what his code is).
+He worked on getting the scores to add to the scores table.